Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Account-level policies
 - Customer-managed policies

 **Explanation:**
-"Grant least privilege" and "Customer-managed policies" are correct.
-Least privilege minimizes risk, and customer-managed policies allow precise control.
+"Grant least privilege" is correct.
+This principle ensures that users and services receive only the permissions required to perform their tasks and nothing more.
+It reduces the attack surface by limiting unnecessary access to resources.
+Least privilege helps prevent accidental misuse and limits the impact of compromised credentials.
+It is a foundational security practice in AWS access management.
+"Customer-managed policies" is correct.
+These policies are fully created and controlled by customers, allowing precise and reusable permission definitions.
+They can be attached to multiple users, groups, or roles and updated centrally.
+This provides fine-grained control and scalability for complex permission structures.
+Customer-managed policies support strict governance and auditing requirements.
-"Use service accounts" is incorrect; AWS uses users, groups, and roles.
+"Use service accounts" is incorrect because AWS does not use a service-account model like some other platforms.
+AWS access is managed through IAM users, groups, and roles.
+Roles are used for services and temporary access rather than service accounts.
+The terminology and access model are fundamentally different.
-"Account-level policies" is incorrect; policies are attached to users, groups, or roles.
+"Account-level policies" is incorrect because IAM policies are not directly attached at the account root level as permission objects.
+Policies are always attached to users, groups, or roles to define access.
+While SCPs exist at the organization level, standard IAM permissions are never assigned directly to an account itself.

 ---